pelleum/pelleum-api/README.md

 **Note:** These docker containers utilize a `tests.env` file.

 ### Run Unit Tests Manually
-Unit tests can be run manually by running `invoke test` or by running them individually using your IDE.
+Unit tests can be run manually by running `invoke tests` or by running them individually using your IDE.
 Before running them, be sure to:
 1. Spin up the test postgreSQL docker container by running `docker-compose up -d test_db`
 2. Create account_connections schema using PgAdmin or by running: `CREATE SCHEMA account_connections`.
 3. Migrate database tables by running `alembic upgrade head` (you can temporarily change the database URL in the [env.py](https://github.com/pelleum/pelleum-api/blob/master/migrations/env.py) file to run alembic against the test database)